mcognetta/jamo-bpe-loresmt/README.md

 bash train_kr_je_sentencepiece.sh --experiment-name example --jamo-type jeju_compat_no_end --src-bpe-tokens 4000 --tgt-bpe-tokens 4000 --src-dropout 0.1 --tgt-dropout 0.1 --seed 100 --device 0
 ```

 This will make a log file in the `fairseq/experimental_outputs/` directory under a new directory that is built from your run configuration.
-This directory will hold the training log, the best checkpoint, and, after training, the translated test corpus, and metrics (BLEU, CHRF, etc.).
+This directory will hold the training log, the best checkpoint, and, after training, the translated test corpus and metrics (BLEU, CHRF, etc.).